Fiserv/Commerce-Hub/docs/Resources/Master-Data/Amount-Components.md

 # Transaction Amount

-Transaction amount information is contained into two objects, `amount`.<!--- and `amountComponents`-->.
+Transaction amount information is contained into two objects, `amount`<!--- and `amountComponents`-->.

 - [**amount:**](#amount) Used to support the request for payment.
 - [**amountComponents:**](#amount-components) Used in transactions where additional amount fields such as tax, surcharge, or fees are required as part of the request.